patrickvando/ReconstructNet/README.md

 Adding blur: There are four different types of blurring in ReconstructNet, all of them implemented using the convolution technique, taking a square kernel and convolving it with the image matrix.
 For the box blur, pixel colors are averaged in a neighborhood surrounding each pixel.
 For Gaussian blur, the kernel matrix is formed using a Gaussian distribution and the sum of entries is still 1, creating a less significant blurring effect than the box blur.
 For motion blur (two types: horizontal and vertical), the pixel values along a line segment representing the direction of motion are averaged.
 For all of these blur types, the user is allowed to adjust the size of the kernel.

 Adding superimposed patterns: In order to do image inpainting reconstruction, we allow the users to add random superimposed patterns onto the input image.
 Masks with patterns such as lines, circles, and ellipses of different sizes are randomly created in the image.
 These masks will be added onto the image, creating white patterns simulating scratches on the image.
-The user is allowed to adjust the maximum size/thickness of these patterns.??
+The user is allowed to adjust the maximum size/thickness of these patterns.

-Increasing contrast:?
-To increase the contrast, we collect all the RGB values, take a specified lower and upper percentile, and then apply a linear stretching function to stretch the values between those percentiles to cover the full color range.
+Increasing contrast: To increase the contrast, we collect all the RGB values, take a specified lower and upper percentile, and then apply a linear stretching function to stretch the values between those percentiles to cover the full color range.
 The user can modify this percentile.

 Sharpening an image: The Unsharp Masking algorithm is used to sharpen the edges in an image.
 A Gaussian blurred version of the image is compared to the original image, and where the difference exceeds some threshold, the contrast of the image is increased.
-The implemented algorithm allows the user to modify the percentile of the contrast, the radius of the Gaussian blur, and the threshold, but for the sake of simplicity the user can only modify the contrast percentile from the frontend.?
+The implemented algorithm allows the user to modify the percentile of the contrast, the radius of the Gaussian blur, and the threshold, but for the sake of simplicity the user can only modify the contrast percentile from the frontend.

 ### Neural Network Reconstruction Models